-Homeschool Planet: Techie Option for Homeschool Planning
+Homeschool Planet: Techie Option

 I received this product for review purposes only, and was compensated for my time.
 I was neither asked nor required to share a positive review; all opinions are my own.
 READ HERE for more information.

 Every techie homeschool needs an online homeschool planner.
 I had read so many good things about Homeschool Planet that I jumped at a chance to write a formal review.

 I love the flexibility of homeschooling and typically take a DIY approach to our home education.
 I create my own unit studies, switch up our 3R resources pretty often and have been known to call off our designated “learning time” to go explore outside or stream educational shows all day.
 [RELATED POST: How We Homeschool: Our Daily Routine]

 But I’ve grown into this.
 As a mom of 5, the Type-A part of me has needed to learn to keep my options open so I could adjust to changes in the plan.
 Otherwise, I’d be a constant stress case because, as every homeschool momma knows, changes happen!

 That’s why I work more on establishing routines than schedules for my family.
 My innate “get-’er-done” tendencies creep up when there’s a schedule.
 And I forget that life is about the journey, not the end.
 And I push everyone too hard to stick with the plan.
 And nobody is happy.
 Establishing routines (vs. schedules) is a nice middle ground for me.

 All this to say, when I first looked at Homeschool Planet, I thought it seemed way too rigid for my family.
 Really, inside the driven, goal-oriented me was geekily excited seeing all those detailed lesson plans laid out day-by-day (with check boxes to boot).